RCIC-UCI-Public/website-rcic/docs/source/software/updates.rst

 Operating System
 ----------------

-.. important:: | HPC3 operating system is **Rocky Linux 8** (as of August 30, 2022).
+.. important:: | HPC3 operating system is **Rocky Linux 8.8** (as of July 25, 2023).
                | All installed software is compiled specifically for this OS.

-When the Operating System changes some system installed software gets deprecated or replaced by other packages.
 Please note:

-* ``screen`` is deprecated and is replaced with ``tmux``
+* ``screen`` is not available, use ``tmux``.
 * ``docker`` is not available per security vulnerability.
 Use *singularity* instead.
 * ``sudo`` and ``su`` are not available to regular users per security vulnerability.
-* If you compiled any software packages yourself using :tt:`gcc`, :tt:`intel`, :tt:`openmpi` modules you will have to recompile your packages anew.
+* If you compiled any software packages yourself using :tt:`gcc`, :tt:`intel`, :tt:`openmpi` modules you may  have to recompile your packages anew if your software no longer works as before.
-  Please see the table below for details about compilers and their modules availability.
 * Some commands, include files and libraries are available from system RPMs and do not require modules.
-If you compiled any software using such libraries/binaries you will need to recompile anew as many have changed with the new OS.
+If you compiled any software using such libraries/binaries you may need to recompile anew as some have changed with the new OS.
-* If you installed any packages with :tt:`naconda` or :tt:`miniconda`, it is likely you will need to reinstall them.
+* If you installed any packages with :tt:`anaconda` or :tt:`miniconda`, it is possible you will need to reinstall them.
 In this case, please try to use the latest version of :tt:`anaconda` or :tt:`miniconda` modules that we provide.
 Please see :ref:`install  conda` user guide that explains how to build and use conda environments on HPC3.

 .. _modules availability: